 You'd probably do just as well in New York, Seattle, Portland, Houston, or anywhere, really, if you're looking for the full red-white-and-blue experience.

-We've chosen San Francisco because its known for being tolerant and visitor-friendly.
+We've chosen San Francisco because it's known for being tolerant and visitor-friendly.
 Maybe it's a little luxe price-wise, but its riverside firework display is immensely beautiful against the backdrop of the iconic red Golden Gate Bridge.
-You can expect countless parades and parties across the city, in a variety of locations, too.
+You can expect countless parades and parties across the city.

 One word of advice?
 Book your accommodation in advance, as naturally it'll be a busy time!